fatihkaganemre/FPlanner/README.md

 # TODO
 - Clean the code
-- Update karate training creation
+- Make karate duration optional!
+- Add alarm when duration finished
 - When training repeats it should show the future date as Scheduled
-- Add alarm for finishing exercise in Start training view

 # Tech stack
 - SwiftUI